cm-forks/swarm-openshift/README.md

     ./scripts/hit-service-echo.sh
     ./scripts/hit-service-hello.sh

-## Call the service using the Client
+## Call the service using the Camel

-    cd swarm-client && mvn camel:run
+    cd camel-client && mvn camel:run

 # Deploy the Rest Service & Client on OpenShift